 Kyo Maclear’s work has found a readership across a public-to-academic spectrum.
 Her books have been published by major houses and by university presses, translated into twelve languages, and printed in sixteen countries.
 Her latest book, Birds Art Life, follows two artists on a yearlong city adventure.
-It is at once a meditation on creativity, urban-nature and a quest for a good and meaningful life.
+It is at once a meditation on art, urban-nature and a quest for a creative and meaningful life.
 Her novels The Letter Opener (2007) and Stray Love (2012) were both published by HarperCollins Canada under the Phyllis Bruce imprint.

 Her essays have been anthologized in: Private Investigators: Undercover in Public Spaces (Banff Centre Press); Witness & Memory: The Discourse of Trauma (Routledge); Like Mangoes in July: The Work of Richard Fung (Insomniac Press); ReMembering the Body (Hatje Cantz); Intersecting Circles: The Voices of Hapa Women in Poetry and Prose(Bamboo Ridge Press); and Taking Risks: Literary Journalism from the Edge (Banff Centre Press)

 She is the author of ten internationally published children’s books: Spork, Virginia Wolf, Mr. Flux, Julia, Child, The Specific Ocean, The Good Little Book, The Wish Tree, The Liszts, The Fog, and Yak and Dove. kyomaclearkids.ca